Table of contents

 - name: GRPC_SERVER_MAX_CONNECTION_IDLE_IN_SECONDS

-# Force connection refresh every 30 minutes (with ±10% jitter)
+# Override: force connection refresh every hour instead of 30 minutes

 - name: GRPC_SERVER_MAX_CONNECTION_AGE_IN_SECONDS